caldayham/caldayham/README.md

-Action, effectiveness, efficiency, low time preference, if there is an end im sure as anything not planning for it.
+Action, effectiveness, efficiency, low time preference, and if there is an end im sure as anything not planning for it.
+Understanding is the goal, the purpose, the thread that ties the callums of time.